The Brown Filter Bag

 After use and care

 After each use turn the bag inside out and remove any built up sediment and debris.
 You can wash it out in clean water or allow the bag to dry out, this enables you to knock the dried sediment out once dried.
-Make sure the bag is thoroughly dried before storing away for your next adventure!
+A nailbrush is also effective for removing dried sediment.
+Make sure the bag is thoroughly cleaned and dried before storing away for your next adventure!

 For more information about the Brown Bag